Bogdan Andone

-Bogdan Ioan Andone (born 7 January 1975) is a Romanian football manager and former professional player.
+Bogdan Ioan Andone (born 7 January 1975) is a Romanian professional football manager and former player, currently in charge of Liga I club Argeș Pitești.

+Playing career

 After spending most of his career in the Romanian first division, Andone then moved to Hungary and Cyprus.
 He played for many clubs, including FC Brașov, Rapid, Farul Constanța, Oțelul Galați, Ferencvárosi TC, Apollon Limassol and Alki Larnaca.

 Coaching career

 FCSB

 On 5 June 2019, Andone was appointed as the new head coach of Liga I powerhouse FCSB.He resigned from his position on 1 August after a 2–3 defeat against Armenian side FC Alashkert in the Europa League second qualifying round.

 Astra Giurgiu

 On 10 October 2019, Andone was appointed as the new head coach of Liga I club Astra Giurgiu.